ml-archive/nodes-fe-generator-nodes/generators/model/readme.md

 # nodes:model

-Creates a factory(Class) and service to act as a model module.
+Creates a factory(Class/Constructor) and service(Api) to act as a model module.
 This generator uses the following generators:

 * nodes:module
 * nodes:factory